 - Improperly secured or dangerous transport (back of a vehicle): Dogs that are unsecured in the back of a vehicle or trapped inside a hot car or freezing car are subjects of cruelty.
 Dogs can die within minutes of being locked in a hot car.

 - Subjecting an animal to torture, suffering, and cruelty: Dogfighting (cockfighting and bloodsport) is illegal in all 50 states.
 Often these cruel activities are linked to illegal activities like drug dealing, humand-directed violence, and other horrific crimes.
 Suffering may also include depriving an animal of proper veterinary care for a disease or wound.

-- To torture, beat, mutilate, or kill cruelly: Anyone who intentionally hurts an animal like in cases of revenge (neighbors are fighting and one person goes after the other's pet) may be charged with a felony.
+- Torturing, beating, mutilating, or killing cruelly: Anyone who intentionally hurts an animal like in cases of revenge (neighbors are fighting and one person goes after the other's pet) may be charged with a felony.